Bartley MRT station: Details

 Bartley station serves the CCL and is between Tai Seng and Serangoon stations, with the official station code of CC12.
 As part of the CCL, the station is operated by SMRT Trains.
 The station operates between 5:16 am and 12:24 am daily, with longer operating hours during public holidays.
-Train frequencies vary from 3.5 to an average of 5.0 minutes during peak hours to an average of 6.0 minutes for off-peak hours.
+Train frequencies vary from 3.5 to 5.0–7.0 minutes during peak hours to an average of 6.0 minutes for off-peak hours during the weekday, with an average of 5.0 minutes for peak hours on Saturday, and an average of 6.0 minutes for off-peak hours on the weekend.
+As of June 2024, Bartley served 5,640 passengers per day.
 Bartley station is wheelchair accessible, having wider fare gates to allow easier access for wheelchair users into the station.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms.
 The station also has bicycle facilities and is a civil defence shelter.
-Bartley station runs alongside Bartley Road, and has two exits serving various nearby landmarks such as the Maris Stella High School, Mount Vernon camp of the Gurkha Contingent, Bartley Secondary School.
-It also serves several nearby religious institutions such as the Ramakrishna Mission Singapore, Bartley Christian Church, and Paya Lebar Methodist Chinese Church.
+Bartley station is underground and runs alongside Bartley Road; the station has two exits serving various nearby landmarks such as the Maris Stella High School, Mount Vernon camp of the Gurkha Contingent, and Bartley Secondary School.
+It also serves several nearby religious institutions such as the Ramakrishna Mission Singapore, Bartley Christian Church, and Paya Lebar Methodist Chinese Church, and has two nearby bus stops.'